Vencordian/Vesktopian/README.md

 # Vesktopian

-A fork of the custom Discord desktop app called Vesktop that loads Vencord+.
+A fork of the custom Discord desktop app called Vesktop that loads Vencordian.

 **Main features**:
-- Vencord+ pre-installed
+- Vencordian pre-installed
 - Much more lightweight and faster than the official Discord app
 - Screensharing on Linux with sound & wayland
 - Much better privacy, since Discord has no access to your system